-You can offer your employees non-cash benefits such as child care benefits, pay for their education.
-For example, you can pay for your employees IT training.
-It help both your employees as you can claim VAT and you can claim expenses.
+Lastly, you can offer your employees non-cash benefits such as child care benefits or pay for their education.
+For example, you can pay for your employees IT training which will help both you and your employee as you can claim VAT and you can claim expenses.

 Yes, Tax Care Accountants is a certified accounting firm with a valid practicing certificate.
 The firm is fully compliant with HMRC Anti Money Laundering (AML) regulation requirements.
 Every single client manager at Tax Care is a qualified accountant with industry experience who will be taking care of your business.
 The firm is regulated and supervised by the Institute of Financial Accountant (IFA) and HMRC recognised Tax Agent.